As a kid, Marian McQuade liked hanging out with her grandma on her farm in West Virginia.

 “I made up my mind then and there I would never let old people down.”

-So she organized exercise groups, craft classes, and theatrical productions in the homes, and she helped residents record their time-tested recipes and remedies to make sure they didn’t get lost.
+In the years that followed, Marian organized exercise groups, craft classes, and theatrical productions in nursing homes, and she helped residents record their time-tested recipes and remedies to make sure they didn’t get lost.

-She came up with the idea of a holiday for grandparents because she wanted to entice kids to visit nursing homes, too.
+She came up with the idea of a holiday for grandparents because she wanted to entice kids to visit the homes, too.

 “So many of these people are shut up and neglected, even though they have grandchildren living,” Marian later said.
 “I thought maybe if we had a Grandparents Day, some [residents] would get the love and attention they need so badly.”